retr0nade/DBMS-Chatbot/README.md

 - Requires internet for API-based LLMs
 - Not connected to a live database (currently text-based simulation)
-- May hallucinate syntax if asked something obscure or unsupported
+- May hallucinate syntax/theory if asked something obscure or unsupported

 ---